zasxcv12/testinwindow/README.md

-# testinwindow
-Github tutorial in Window
+this is the test in Window8